 LAB CREATED DIAMOND SIMULANT COST & ETHICS

-In addition to the advantages diamond simulants have in regards to quality, they also are produced in a manner that is environmentally friendly and ethical.
+In addition to the advantages diamond simulants have in regard to quality, they also are produced in a manner that is environmentally friendly and ethical.
 Unlike conventionally mined diamonds, lab created simulants aren’t reliant on strip mining, with its associated pollution and poor working conditions.

 When purchasing a diamond simulant, consumers don’t have to worry about the environmental and ethical concerns of the blood diamond trade, because the stones are not mined.

-Moreover, lab diamond simulants offer all the beauty and peace of mind which you get from ethical, natural diamonds – without the high price tag.
+Moreover, lab diamond simulants offer all the beauty and peace of mind that you get from ethical, natural diamonds – without the high price tag.
 In fact, Nexus Diamond alternatives can cost up to 80% less than conventionally mined diamonds.
 If you’re considering how much to spend on an engagement ring, these alternatives can provide a wonderful solution.

 The biggest differentiating factors between cubic zirconia and lab created diamond simulants are their unique color, clarity, durability, and weight.

 While cubic zirconia has a wonderful shine, it does not always maintain its color and clarity over time.
 The chemical composition is porous, so the stone is vulnerable to pollution or contaminants in the environment.
 This will cause the stone to cloud and discolor, gradually fading from brilliant whiteness to a muddy yellow or brown.Diamond simulants such as Nexus Diamond alternatives are created to be colorless and internally flawless.
 Moreover, they’re composed of a chemical structure that enables them to maintain these qualities forever.In relation to durability and hardness, there is an obvious difference as well.
 Nexus Diamond alternatives are heirloom-quality, guaranteed not to crack, and designed to last forever.
 On the other hand, cubic zirconia is rated softer than Nexus Diamonds on the Mohs scale of hardness.
 Consequently, it risks chipping from wear and tear even after a few months.